 Whether it was a glitch in the computer network or something more sinister disrupting the Cloud connection that spans 6,339 km between Manila and Melbourne that winter’s morning, the company spokesperson declined to comment.
 The incident, however, highlights the potential security issues and technical glitches that could occur at remotely controlled ports.

 VICT, a wholly owned subsidiary of International Container Terminal Services, Inc (ICTSI) of the Philippines, is pushing the boundaries of remote-control port operations.
-Its workers eyeing computer screens in the offices of the ICTSI subsidiary, Australian Pacific Business Services (APBS) Inc in Manila, who programme container movements like virtual lego pieces on the Melbourne wharves.
+Its workers eyeing computer screens in the offices of the ICTSI subsidiary, Asia Pacific Business Services (APBS) Inc in Manila, who programme container movements like virtual lego pieces on the Melbourne wharves.

 Just up the road from the docks at Five E-Com Center, Harbour Drive, Pasay, the “Manila team” as they are known by VICT management, cover equipment control operations from the automatic security gate to the Melbourne fleet of automatic stacking cranes using the latest digital terminal operating systems and video feeds via the Cloud (satellite and internet).
 The workers in Manila communicate with the Australian dock workers and truck drivers day and night.